Essenceia/blake2_asic/README.md

 Current status: **Taped-in**, in fabrication, part of the tiny-tapeout `sky25b` shuttle.

 ## Blake2s

+### PPA

+For this implementation, I have chosen to optimize for area usage, at the expense of some performance.

+## IO bottleneck

 This design was designed around an I/O bottneck on both the input and output direction.